January 15, 2026

 How to Fix an Incomplete Minute Book

-1. Gathering your original incorporation documents
+1. Gather your original incorporation documents

 Generate your first corporate resolution free